nesquena/resume/README.md

 # My Story

 Prior to Miso, I have a history of working at startups.
-I have been doing so since I started my first company [iPodSoft] as a junior in high school in 2004.
-I collaborated with a few other developers and established the brand and marketplace for selling iPod-related software.
+I have been doing so since I started my first company [iPodSoft](http://www.ipodsoft.com/site/pmwiki.php) as a junior in high school in 2004.
+I reached out to a few other developers and established a brand and marketplace for selling iPod-related software.
-At iPodSoft, I developed multiple desktop and mobile softwares before the iPod had any connection to the internet.
+With iPodSoft, I developed multiple desktop and mobile softwares before the iPod had any connection to the internet.

 ## iStory Creator